Unlock the power of alternative medicine

 Practical tools to make coordination easy

-• Create a one‑page trial template: goal, baseline measure (pain score, sleep hours), start date, review date, and stop rules.
+• Create a one‑page trial template: goal, baseline measure (pain score, sleep hours), start date, review date and stop rules.
+Keep a copy in your phone or print it for visits.

-• Keep product labels and batch numbers in a phone photo folder so you can share exact details with clinicians.
+• Keep product labels and batch numbers in a phone photo folder so you can share exact details with clinicians quickly.

-Start small: one weekly change (a short course of mindfulness, a single supplement cleared by your GP, or a gentle movement class) with a pre‑planned review is a low‑risk way to test benefit.
+Start small: one weekly change (a short mindfulness practice, a single supplement cleared by your GP, or a gentle movement class) with a pre‑planned review is a low‑risk way to test benefit.

 For personalised planning that respects your current therapies and timelines, contact Dr Kabonge on +256778320910 — Call Or WhatsApp.